Laikulo/Hackery/readme.md

 ![2x2](readme-images/potionHint.png)

-**WARNING: This mod contains fast-moving shaders, and may cause Epileptic fits, if you are prone to these, do NOT use this mod**
+**WARNING: This mod contains fast-moving shaders, and may cause Epileptic fits, if you are prone to these, do NOT use this mod without turning the shaders off in the config**